-- Projects that modify or add to public areas, areas of assembly, or areas presently served by the public address system shall include all necessary work to provide public address system coverage to the areas of the project.
+- The Domestic Terminal, the International Terminal, and E Concourse, are served by the IED public address system.
+The IED system is a microprocessor based public address system with remote speakers located in holdrooms, public corridors, lobbies, restrooms, and concession areas.
+The speakers are connected to head end equipment via plenum rated cable in cable tray or in conduit (except in some older, unrenovated areas of the terminal where cable is strapped to structural steel above the ceiling). - Projects that modify or add to public areas, areas of assembly, or areas presently served by the public address system shall include all necessary work to provide public address system coverage to the areas of the project.
 Provide instruction and maintenance manuals, as built drawings, and schematic one-line drawings for revisions to existing PA System and all new systems. - Provide PA System training as required by the MAA project manager. - Survivability of the public address system is critical since it provides voice evacuation to all public areas.
-All work must comply with applicable sections of NFPA 72, 6.9.10.4.2.
+All work must comply with applicable sections of NFPA 72.
 All circuits necessary for the operation of the notification appliances shall be protected until they enter the evacuation-signaling zone that they serve.
-Any of the following methods shall be considered acceptable as meeting in the requirements of this subsection: - (1) A 2-hour fire rated circuit integrity (CI) cable - (2) A 2-hour fire rated cable system (electrical circuit protective system) - (3) A 2-hour fire rated enclosure
+Any of the following methods shall be considered acceptable as meeting in the requirements of this subsection:

-- (4) Performance alternatives approved by the authority having jurisdiction - (5) Buildings fully protected by an automatic sprinkler system installed in accordance with NFPA 13, "Standard for the Installation of Sprinkler Systems", and with the interconnecting wiring or cables used for the operation of notification appliances installed in metal raceways and in accordance with Article 760 of NFPA 70. - It is preferred that all public address system wiring be run in conduit to the extent possible.
+- (1) A 2-hour fire rated circuit integrity (CI) cable - (2) A 2-hour fire rated cable system (electrical circuit protective system) - (3) A 2-hour fire rated enclosure - (4) Performance alternatives approved by the authority having jurisdiction - (5) Buildings fully protected by an automatic sprinkler system installed in accordance with NFPA 13, "Standard for the Installation of Sprinkler Systems", and with the interconnecting wiring or cables used for the operation of notification appliances installed in metal raceways and in accordance with Article 760 of NFPA 70. - It is preferred that all public address system wiring be run in conduit to the extent possible.
 However, wiring may be run in cable tray.
 Long runs of wire strapped to roof structures above suspended ceilings are prohibited.
 Coordinate with MAA and the OFM for approval of routing method. - All wire, which is not in conduit, shall be plenum rated. - For large renovation and new construction projects, create separate public address zones for dedicated use only by FRD personnel.